benjamindelmee/safe-csv/README.md

 **Currently, the following tests are implemented:**

-*If you think there is a scenario leading to an error during the integration but not covered in these tests, please feel free to submit a new test to enhance this script.*
+*If you find a scenario leading to an error during the integration but not covered in these tests, please feel free to submit a new test to enhance this script.*

 - **Check 01**: Header must contain only letters, numbers or underscores